tylermaginnis/PS_InformaticaX_SSIS/README.md

 4. **Package Generation**: Generate the SSIS packages using the `SSISWrapper` utility.
 The utility can be invoked from the PowerShell script with the appropriate parameters to create the DTSX packages based on the extracted data.

 5. **Validation**: Validate the generated SSIS packages using the `DTSXValidator.ps1` script.
 This ensures that the packages are correctly configured and can be executed without errors.

+## Scripts

+### PS_InformaticaX_ExportMapping.ps1

+This script is used to export mappings from the Informatica Intelligent Cloud Services (IICS).
+It connects to the IICS server using the provided session ID and retrieves the mappings using the API endpoint.
+The mappings are then converted to JSON format for further processing or storage.

+### PS_InformaticaX_OnPrem_ExportMapping.ps1

+This script is designed to export mappings from an on-premises Informatica PowerCenter repository.
+It connects to the repository using the provided credentials and lists all mappings in the specified folder.
+The details of each mapping are then exported and converted to JSON format.

+### PS_InformaticaX_Workflows.ps1

+This script is used to retrieve and export workflow details from the Informatica Intelligent Cloud Services (IICS).
+It connects to the IICS server using the provided session ID and retrieves the workflows using the API endpoint.
+For each workflow, it retrieves the detailed information and converts it to JSON format for further processing or storage.

+### PS_InformaticaX_OnPrem_Workflows.ps1

+This script is designed to export workflows from an on-premises Informatica PowerCenter repository.
+It connects to the repository using the provided credentials and lists all workflows in the specified folder.
+The details of each workflow are then exported and converted to JSON format.

 ### Example Workflow